 Named for one of the founders of VCCA, the Elizabeth Coles Langhorne Residence for Fellows features bedrooms, a dining room, kitchens, WiFi, a library, laundry facilities, and recreation rooms.
-Each private bedroom has a sink and semi-private bath, with sliding glass doors that open onto vistas of rolling pastures backed by the Blue Ridge Mountains.
+Each private bedroom has a sink and private bath, with sliding glass doors that open onto vistas of rolling pastures backed by the Blue Ridge Mountains.
 The living room features a large fireplace and baby grand piano, while an adjoining room has satellite television.
 The library contains a collection of books and journals, in addition to a variety of audio equipment.
 The smoke-free Residence is heated and air-conditioned.

-As part of our partnership with Sweet Briar College, Fellows in residence may use facilities on the Sweet Briar campus, including the library, gym, and various walking trails.
+As part of our partnership with Sweet Briar College, Fellows in residence typically have access to certain facilities on the Sweet Briar campus as well as various walking trails.

 Winter at VCCA has even more of a nested feel to it, and I savored the warm studio time and the evenings in front of the fire.
 The staff did so much to support us, from the kitchen staff who were cheerful and so hard-working, to facilities and office staff, who did heroic work in keeping us comfortable and safe in our studios.